escalonn/ArumbaKS/ArumbaKS/Keyboard Shortcuts readme.txt

-z raises levy directly from any county you have control over z also toggles siege interface while selecting a province or army in an enemy province. z will 'cancel' or 'go to' on event windows (such as disband troops, or after a siege/battle has completed) z will go to the previous holding in demesne
+z raises levy directly from any county you have control over z also toggles siege interface while selecting a province or army in an enemy province. z also sends units to the left side of an army or ship balancing screen, each press sends the bottom listed unit left.  press and hold for rapid rebalancing z will 'cancel' or 'go to' on event windows (such as disband troops, or after a siege/battle has completed) z will go to the previous holding in demesne